kncsolutions/dhelm-gfeed-java-client/README.md

 ## Required Java version
 Java 1.8 or higher is required.
 ## How to run the test file
-Clone the repository.Navigate to the dhelm-gfeed-client/dhelm-gfeed-client-test/target folder.
+Clone the repository to your computer.Navigate to the dhelm-gfeed-client/dhelm-gfeed-client-test/target folder.
 From the command line run the following command:<br/>
 java -jar dhelm-gfeedtest-1.0.0-launcher.jar <WEB_SOCKET_URL> <API_KEY><br/>
 where you should replace<br/>